 With the food produced from the ovens, the villagers could earn an income, cook food without cutting down trees for wood, and purify their water -- All without electricity or propane!
 Their forests would stay intact, and they would not have lung problems and burns from cooking over a smokey fire.

-Sanzuma's motto of, "Your health should not be a reflection of your economic status" informed our many trips South of the Border, but in the meantime, we realized there were many communities in our own Marin County where hunger, and healthy food options, were a problem.
+Sanzuma's motto of, "Your health should not be a reflection of your economic status" informed our many trips south of the border, but in the meantime, we realized there were many communities in Marin County where hunger, food access were challenges.
 Thus, we began developing our School Farm-to-Cafeteria program.
 We convert existing school gardens into producing farms, taught thousands of nutrition classes while educating the students how to grow their own food.
 The bounty is then processed through the San Rafael City School lunch program for their salad bars.
 This is all done through an environmental lens.

 After fifteen fulfilling years in interior design, Lori developed a burning desire to make a long-term social and environmental difference in her community and beyond.
 She attended the University of California, Berkeley.
 She received a B.S in Agrobiodiversity and Cultural Food Systems, graduating with scientific honors.
 Lori and her son Cameron Davis started raising money to donate solar ovens in Central America and Mexico.
 Her first goal was to make sure the people they worked with had access to healthy food to put into their solar ovens.
 After several trips south of the border, she realized people in her own Marin County community were also in need.